Tree Memory Networks for Modelling Long-term Temporal Dependencies: Conclusion

 \section{Conclusion}

 The proposed tree memory network (TMN) model is a generalised architecture for modelling long term and short term relationships, which can be applied directly for any sequence-to-sequence mapping task.
-With the evaluation results we demonstrated that our proposed memory architecture is able to outperform all the considered baselines and we provide visual evidence on the power of TMN, which is able to capture both long term and short term relationships via an efficient tree structure.
-We have demonstrated our approach on two different application scenarios from the trajectory prediction domain; however, the varied nature of these problems demonstrates how the proposed TMN model can be directly applied to any sequence-to-sequence prediction problem where modelling long term relationships is necessary.
-In future work we will be exploring the applications of TMN as an encoding mechanism for large scale multimodal inputs such as videos (i.e. a sequence of images), where the encoded vector representation of the memory can be utilised to generate a sparse representation of the entire video sequence with its temporal relationships.
+Through the evaluation results we demonstrated that our proposed memory architecture is able to outperform all considered baselines, and we provide visual evidence on the power of TMN which is able to capture both long term and short term relationships via an efficient tree structure.
+We have demonstrated our approach on two different trajectory prediction applications.
+The varied nature of these problems demonstrates how the proposed TMN model can be directly applied to any sequence-to-sequence prediction problem where modelling long term relationships is necessary.
+In future work we will be exploring the applications of TMN as an encoding mechanism for large scale multi-modal inputs such as videos (i.e. a sequence of images), where the encoded vector representation of the memory can be utilised to generate a sparse representation of the entire video sequence with its temporal relationships.